TRAVEL TIPS

 Inside tips: Perhaps grab a pint at the Ye Olde Cheshire Cheese, off Fleet Street near St. Paul's Cathedral.
 'Rebuilt' in 1666 after the Great Fire, this pub stretches three levels downstairs and was regularly frequented by Charles Dickens.
 It's on a side street off Fleet Street so use the GPS.

 Unique pub crawl: Just a few tube stops from Stamford Bridge, we highly recommend an excellent historic pub crawl along the Thames (near the Hammersmith station).
 The Blue Anchor, The Rutland, The Dover, The Old Ship and The Black Lion all within a couple blocks.
 This crawl was suggested by Chris Axon and is an outstanding collection of pubs built in the 1700's along the river.
 You may even see the Cambridge and Oxford crew squads training.
-The Fuller Brewery is also nearby but reservations are required.
+The Fuller's Brewery is also nearby, but reservations are required.

-Away Games:
+Away Matches:

-Travelling to Away Games:
+Traveling to Away Matches:

 Do your research.
 Once your arrive to an away city most will be local buses or local trains to get you close to the away grounds once you get to the away train station.
 The UK does public transportation pretty well.